AavasShrestha/ReactApp/LOGIN_WORKFLOW.md

   ```
 - **Headers:**
   - `Content-Type: application/json`
-  - `Tenant-ID: companyCode` (from the form)

 - **Implementation:**
-  - The `companyCode` is extracted from credentials and sent as the `Tenant-ID` header.
-  - The rest of the credentials are sent as the request body.
+  - Credentials are sent in the request body.
+No tenant header is required.

 ## 5. API Response
 - **Expected Response:**